Skip to content

-Estimate your daily dietary fat needs based on your calorie intake.
+Estimate your daily dietary fat needs from your calorie intake to support hormones, vitamin absorption, and balanced nutrition.
+Free tool.

 Enter your details to calculate daily fat needs.